Is vomiting after head injury a dangerous sign?

 5. Medications

-Vomiting is a fairly common side effect of head injury.
-While isolated incidents of vomiting do not usually signal something serious, vomiting can be associated with skull fractures and hematomas.
+Vomiting is a relatively common effect of head injury.
+While isolated incidents of vomiting do not usually signal something serious, vomiting can be associated with skull fractures and subdural hematomas.

 Therefore, the best course of action if someone is vomiting after a head injury is to have them seen by a physician.
 Doctors may perform various scans to determine if a serious injury has occurred.

-Even if no serious brain damage is found, you can still experience nausea and vomiting for several days after a head injury.
-The home remedies in this article may decrease your symptoms and speed up your recovery.
+Even if no serious brain damage is found, individuals may still experience nausea and vomiting for several days after a head injury.
+Using home remedies may decrease one’s symptoms and promote a faster recovery.